Electrical Installations Level 2

 What will I achieve?

-If you successfully complete this course, you will receive a City and Guilds 2365 Level 2 diploma in Electrical Installations.
+If you successfully complete this course, you will receive a Level 2 Diploma in Electrical Installations (Building and Structures) (2365-02)

 What will I learn?